argilla-io/argilla-python/docs/how_to_guides/record.md

     ]
     dataset.records.add(data)

-    # Add records to the dataset with the a mapping of the fields
+    # Add records to the dataset with the a mapping of the fields 'question' and 'answer'
     data = [
         {
             "query": "Do you need oxygen to breathe?",